MewsSystems/gitbook-connector-api/operations/rates.md

 ## Get all rates

-Returns all rates (pricing setups) and rate groups (condition settings) of the default service provided by the enterprise.
+Returns all rates (pricing setups) of the default service provided by the enterprise.
 Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request